khurramjaved96/Recursive-CNNs/README.md

 ``` bash
 python video_to_image --d ../path_to_smartdoc_videos/ --o ../path_to_store_frames
 ```
-2. After converting to frames, we need to do random crops to assure variation in the data.
+2. After converting to frames, we need to do random crops to assure variations in the data.
 This can be done by:
 ``` bash
 python DocumentDataGenerator --d ../path_to_store_frames/ --o ../path_to_train_set
 ```